ErickWendel/timeline/README.md

 Abstract:

-> 10 must-know design patterns for Javascript Developers
+> Unlock the power of JavaScript with these 10 essential design patterns, boosting your development skills and code efficiency
 >
 >